sk-zk/TruckLib/README.md

 # TruckLib

-**TruckLib** is an attempt at writing a C# library for working with the map format of Euro Truck Simulator 2 and American Truck Simulator.
-Currently, the library supports map version 876 (game version 1.36.1).
+**TruckLib** is an attempt at writing a C# library for working with the map format of Euro Truck Simulator 2 / American Truck Simulator (and various other formats used in the games).

+The library currently supports map version 876 (game version 1.36.1 and up).

-(The code is 💩💩💩 and not "production ready" by any means, so expect plenty of bugs, missing features, sudden API changes, and inconsistent naming - you know, all that fun stuff that is exactly what you want from a library.)
+(The code is 💩💩💩 and not particularly "production ready", so expect bugs, missing features, sudden API changes, inconsistent naming - you know, all that fun stuff that is exactly what you want from a library.)

 You can find some sample code in the Samples folder.
 (Proper documentation will follow eventually™.)
 You can also take a look at my project [DlcCheck](https://github.com/sk-zk/DlcCheck).

 TruckLib is not affiliated with SCS Software.

 ## What's in the box?
 **TruckLib.ScsMap**:
-What you're here for.
 Create or modify maps for ETS2 and ATS.

 **TruckLib.Sii**:
 Mostly complete parser for .sii and .mat files.